 CPF participates in Thailand's Voluntary Emission Reduction Program (T-VER) by Thailand Greenhouse Gas Management Organization (Public Organization) (TGO), which is a domestic carbon credit trading market that helps create economic incentives for greenhouse gas reduction projects.
+And organizations can buy carbon credits to offset greenhouse gas emissions according to the target.
 In 2022, CPF has made the following progress in performance.

-The amount of greenhouse gases expected to be reduced by the registered projects totals 61,820 tons of $CO_2$ equivalent per year.
+The amount of greenhouse gases expected to be reduced by the registered projects totals 61,820 tons of CO2 equivalent per year.

-Total amount of greenhouse gases certified carbon credits 744 tons CO equivalent.
+Total amount of greenhouse gases certified carbon credits 744 tons CO{g} equivalent.